Highlights of Everest View Trek by Road: Highlights

 The trip begins with an 8- to 9-hour drive from Kathmandu to Salleri.
 For shared travel, jeeps leave from Chabahil.
 However, if you book a private jeep, it will pick you up directly from your hotel.
 The road journey is full of natural beauty, with views of green hills, Sherpa and Tamang villages, terrace farms, and the stunning Dudh Koshi River valley.

 From Salleri, your off-road journey continues through remote mountain trails to Surke, the final jeep stop before the trekking zone.
-The ride, lasting about 6 to 7 hours, passes charming villages like Kharikhola, Paiyan, Bupsa, and Chheubas.
+The ride, lasting about 6 to 7 hours, passes through charming villages such as Kharikhola, Paiyan, Bupsa, and Chheubas.
 Though the drive is long, it is filled with breathtaking scenery and peaceful landscapes, making it a meaningful part of the trek.

 If you’re short on time—say 4 to 5 days—and still want to see Mount Everest, this trek is achievable.
 Many trekkers switch to Annapurna or Langtang due to flight fears, but now there’s no need to compromise.
 With this road option, you get the same iconic mountain views with more comfort and confidence.